roachhd/roachhd.github.io/_posts/2024-07-27-9-Promises-for-a-life-well-lived.md

 ### These 9 promises create the foundation for happiness and success...

-1. **I promise to talk health, happiness, and prosperity as often as possible.**
+Promise 1. **I promise to talk health, happiness, and prosperity as often as possible.**

 Your thoughts and language shape your reality.
 Choose them wisely.

-2. **I promise to make all my friends know there is something in them that is special and that I value.**
+Promise 2. **I promise to make all my friends know there is something in them that is special and that I value.**

 Unexpressed Love is love you feel that you haven’t expressed to those you feel it for.
 One of my fears is dying with too much of it.
 When you think something nice about someone, tell them.